Stanisława Błażków Kennedy

 “They came with the stretcher and put my father under that shelter on the top of the sand.
 A lady came over and asked me my name and then said, ‘Stasia, we’re going to take your dad away to get better.’

 “My father said, ‘Stasia, when I get better, I will look for you.’
-I never heard from him or from those ladies again.
+I never heard from him, or from those ladies, again.
 No one told me anything.”

-Although it meant parting with the last member of her family, Stasia was in some way relieved to relinquish responsibility for her father and be looked after by others.
+Although it meant parting with the last member of her family, Stasia was in some way relieved to relinquish responsibility for her father, and be looked after by others.

-Although it meant parting with the last member of her family, Stasia was in some way relieved to relinquish responsibility for her father and be looked after by others.
+Although it meant parting with the last member of her family, Stasia was in some way relieved to relinquish responsibility for her father, and be looked after by others.

 “The lady took me to the orphanage and the kids welcomed me… accepted me with no trouble.
 It was good to have someone the same age to talk to.
 The lady who looked after us was nice, never cruel to us.
 If there was something like an apple to eat, she cut it in little pieces so everybody got a piece.
 The walls were eight feet high and in the middle we had a table and seats and if the weather was nice, we didn’t have school, we just had to run around, jump around, do gymnastics.
 If it was windy and cold, we used to do a little bit of homework, learning Polish, but if it was a fine day, we didn’t do any school at all.
 I remember sleeping upstairs.
 There were no windows, only little squares about 12 by 12 inches with netting over.

 “We had no hot water.
 We only had a well and once a week we used to go to have a Roman bath.
 They gave us two dresses.
-One to wash, one to change into and I remember I had shoes and when we came to New Zealand, I still had those two dresses in a little bag.”
+One to wash, one to change into and I remember I had shoes and, when we came to New Zealand, I still had those two dresses in a little bag.”

-She later discovered that the Persian king, who visited the orphanage and for whom the children gave a concert, was apparently one of the richest men in the world.
+Stasia later discovered that the Persian king, who visited the orphanage and for whom the children gave a concert, was apparently one of the richest men in the world.

 “Why didn’t he help so many of his people lying on the street, crying with pain and hunger?”
 Solid gates with three catches kept the local population removed from the children inside.